vga101/gaiasky/docs/Properties-file.rst

 -  **graphics.render.time** - This property gets a boolean
    (``true``\ \|\ ``false``) and indicates whether a timestamp is to be added to screenshots and frames.

+-  **graphics.screen.resizable** - Whether the window (if in windowed mode) is resiable or not.
+Defaults to true.

 .. _data-properties: